Boat Operators are Required to Clean Drain Dry in between each and every use.

-Preventing the spread of aquatic nuisance species starts with you – the vessel owner.
-A cooperative effort is necessary by all persons and agencies involved with recreational watercraft use to achieve the best results and protect our aquatic resources and recreational opportunities.
+Preventing the spread of aquatic nuisance species starts with you – the boat operator.
+A cooperative effort is necessary by all persons and agencies involved with boating to protect natural resources and recreational opportunities.

-Follow these guidelines: While on land, but before leaving a body of water:
+Follow these guidelines before leaving a body of water:

 Remove any visible plant or plant fragments as well as mud or other debris.
 Plant material, mud and other debris routinely contain other organisms that may be an aquatic nuisance species, and plant fragments and animals can survive in mud many days out of water.
 Some plant species are aquatic nuisance species.